ParadigmfortheNextGeneration/hexo/source/about-the-stormcloudsgathering-project/index.md

 "How do I know I can trust you?" is a question I hear in various forms.

-I don't ask you to trust me.
+I don't ask you to trust me. <br />
-My job is to collect evidence, connect it with logic, and present it in a clear concise way.
+My job is to collect evidence, connect it with logic, and present it in a clear, concise way.
+If successful, the vector of transmission (aka the messenger) is rendered irrelevant.

 **Ideas either stand on their own, or they don't stand at all.**
-The vector of transmission (aka the messenger) is irrelevant.

 [To be continued...]